Sarveshmrao/wp-discord-invite/trunk/readme.txt

 = 1.1.0 =
 New features: Click counter and simple stats, webhook.

 = 1.0.0 =
 Initial stable version.

 == Upgrade Notice ==

+= 2.4.0 =
+Upgrade to get new features like Discord OAuth login for webhook and other security updates.

 = 2.3.1 =
 Upgrade to get new features like customising the `/discord` URL etc.